BlitChain/BlitJS/README.md

-Blitjs
+BlitJS
 =====================

-Blitjs is a library designed to facilitate interactions with the Blit using JavaScript.
-This a guide on how to set up and use the Blitjs library in your project.
+BlitJS is a library designed to facilitate interactions with Blit using JavaScript.
+This a guide on how to set up and use the BlitJS library in your project.

 Installation
 ------------

 #### Script Tag:

-Include Blitjs in your project by adding the following script tag in your HTML file:
+Include BlitJS in your project by adding the following script tag in your HTML file:

 ```html
 <script type="module">